Sable/wu-wei-handbook/create-new-implementation.md

-# Add a new language implementation to an existing benchmark
+# Create a new language implementation to an existing benchmark

 ## Language-specific guidelines